functorz-tech/momen_doc/actions/app-page.md

 #### 3.Removing Data from Page variable

-Enabling the "Unique" option allows you to utilize the \[Remove] function within \[Set Page Data].
+Enabling the "Unique" option allows you to utilize the \[Remove] function within \[Set Page variable].
 During a \[Remove] operation, the value to be removed is compared with the values in the page variable.
 If a match is found, the corresponding value in the page variable is deleted.

 <figure><img src="../.gitbook/assets/6 (8).png" alt="Remove data from page variable"><figcaption></figcaption></figure>